usnistgov/SpectrumBrowser/README.md

 at no extra cost.

 Testing testing and more testing is needed.
 Please report bugs and suggestions.

-Under development, I am only generating client side JavaScript optimized for Firefox and Chrome (in order to save development time).
-The final version will remove this restriction and generate code for Firefox, Chrome, Opera and IE-9.
-Modify src/gov/nist/spectrumbrowser/SpectrumBrowser.gwt.xml to remove this limitation before compiling.
+Use the issue tracker on github to report issues.

-There is no https support for the development web server (bundled with flask).
-For HTTPS support, you need to run the production Apache httpd web server.
+For HTTPS support, you need to run the production Nginx httpd web server.
 See configuration instructions in the httpd directory.